Roosterbear/tips/google-coursera/ciberseguridad.md

 __Denial of Service Attack__ [DoS] <br/>

-An attack that targets a network or server and _floods it_ with network traffic. <br/>
+An attack that targets a network or server and _floods it_ with network traffic<br/>
+to disrupt the normal business operation by overloading the organization's network. <br/>

 __Distribuited denial of service attack__ [DDoS] <br/>